Outdoor Research SuperStrand LT Hoodie - Women's Review

 What Other Insulated Jackets Should You Consider?

 We like the SuperStrand best in mild conditions where an extra layer is appreciated but doesn't need to be excessively warm — like camping on cold high alpine summer nights.
-For a very lightweight jacket that has more warmth and better coverage, check out the Mountain Hardwear Ghost Shadow.
 If you're after a breathable insulated jacket that can keep up on sweat-filled winter missions, the Ortovox Piz Boè offers the best breathability around, while the Arc'teryx Atom Hoody is breathable and excellent for layering as the conditions require.